Contact lenses are designed to be worn

 Toric contact lenses are used to correct

-or aspherical lenses, so a thorough examination and fitting with your
+aspherical lenses, so a thorough examination and fitting with your optometrist

-which is an age-related condition that causes blurred near vision.
-If you’re
+is an age-related condition that causes blurred near vision.
+If you’re in your

-in your forties and experience difficulties reading or performing close tasks,
+forties and experience difficulties reading or performing close tasks, you may

-you may be a perfect candidate for multifocal contact lenses.
-These lenses have
+be a perfect candidate for multifocal contact lenses.
+These lenses have a range

 Coloured contact lenses

-eye colour to varying degrees and are available with or without dioptric
+colour to varying degrees and are available with or without dioptric power.

-power.
-Coloured lenses can slightly change or enhance your natural colour,
+Coloured lenses can slightly change or enhance your natural colour, or provide a